-An applicant for certification as a specialist in the field of Estate Planning, Trust & Probate Law must be an attorney licensed to practice law in the State of Ohio and in good standing and, in addition, must meet the following mandatory requirements as of the date of the filing of the application:
+An applicant for certification as a specialist in the field of Elder Law must be an attorney licensed to practice law in the State of Ohio and in good standing and, in addition, must meet the following mandatory requirements as of the date of the filing of the application:

-- 5.1 Substantial Involvement.
-The Applicant seeking certification shall be required to make a satisfactory showing of experience through substantial involvement in the specialty area during the five-year period immediately preceding application to the Specialty Board.
-Substantial involvement includes, but is not limited to, the type and number of cases or matters handled and the amount of time spent practicing in the specialty area.
-The applicant must aver as part of the application form that he or she has engaged in a minimum of 520 hours per year in the practice of law in the Specialty Field in each of the most recent five (5) year calendar period preceding the application for specialist certification and, has a minimum of 5,000 lifetime hours of practice in the Specialty Field. - 5.2 Specialists Who Become Judges: No sitting, full-time judge or magistrate may represent or hold the judge's or magistrate's self out as a certified specialist nor may any Accrediting Organization represent or hold out a sitting, full-time judge or magistrate as a specialist.
+- 5.1 Substantial Involvement: The Applicant seeking certification shall be required to make a satisfactory showing of experience through substantial involvement in the specialty area during the five-year period immediately preceding the application.
+Substantial involvement includes, but is not limited to, the type and number of cases or elder law matters such as health and personal care planning, pre-mortem legal planning, fiduciary representation, legal capacity counseling, public benefits, special needs counseling, advice on insurance matters, resident rights advocacy, housing counseling, employment and retirement advice, litigation and administration advocacy.
+It may also include other appropriate criteria such as time spent teaching or publishing in the specialty field.
+The applicant must make a satisfactory showing that he or she has engaged in a minimum of 520 hours per year (25% of a normal full-time practice) practicing in the specialty field in each of the most recent five (5) year calendar periods preceding the application. - 5.2 Specialists Who Become Judges: No sitting, full-time judge or magistrate may represent or hold the judge's or magistrate's self out as a certified specialist nor may any Accrediting Organization represent or hold out a sitting, full-time judge or magistrate as a specialist.
 When a certified specialist assumes a position of sitting, full-time judge or magistrate, the date on which the specialist's certification would otherwise expire shall be noted by the Accrediting Organization.
 If the specialist's tenure as a sitting, full-time judge or magistrate concludes before that expiration date, and provided the specialist has in the interim continued to satisfy the continuing legal education requirements of Gov. Bar R. XIV, the judge's or magistrate's certification may resume upon request, subject to any reasonable requirements of the Accrediting Organization, and continue until the next expiration date.